-- Lock down your network – Once you’ve identified that a data breach has occurred, it’s critical to completely lock down your network for both incoming and outgoing traffic.
+- Lockdown your network – Once you’ve identified that a data breach has occurred, it’s critical to completely lock down your network for both incoming and outgoing traffic.
 Apply an access list to restrict both incoming and outgoing data.
-While this level of security may be an inconvenience for some within your organization, it’s often necessary to restrict traffic across your network and to determine any weak points that may have been exploited during the breach.
+While this security level may be an inconvenience for some within your organization, it’s often necessary to restrict traffic across your network and determine any weak points that may have been exploited during the breach.

 Why wait for a data breach to occur before taking action?

-If you haven’t yet been affected by a major data breach, there are a number of steps you can take to reduce the chances you’ll fall victim in the first place.
+If you haven’t yet been affected by a major data breach, there are several steps you can take to reduce the chances you’ll fall victim in the first place.
 Below are just a few of the solutions we provide clients when they come on board for any of our managed IT services.

-- Implement endpoint security procedures – It’s critical that your organization is properly protected with sufficient perimeter security solutions.
+- Implement endpoint security procedures – Your organization must be properly protected with sufficient perimeter security solutions.
 This typically includes both hardware and software solutions such as firewalls and other endpoint security tools that stop or react to suspicious parties attempting to gain access to your internal network.

-- Ensure operating system updates are properly installed – One of the easiest ways for hackers to gain access to your network is through machines that haven’t been updated; patches are often designed to fix various security vulnerabilities that have been identified by major operating system manufacturers.
+- Ensure operating system updates are properly installed – One of the easiest ways for hackers to gain access to your network is through machines that haven’t been updated; patches are often designed to fix various security vulnerabilities that major operating system manufacturers have identified.
 Ensure your organization is always staying abreast of the latest Windows and Mac operating system updates to avoid leaving your organization vulnerable.

 - Employee training – Protecting against data breaches is not something that should ever stop.
-Organizations must be vigilant, which includes scheduling regular training regarding the latest malware threats and phishing tactics used by cyber criminals.
+Organizations must be vigilant, including scheduling regular training regarding the latest malware threats and phishing tactics cybercriminals use.

 Interested in a free network assessment from Network Computer Pros?

-If you’re unsure of whether your organization is properly protected against a data breach, give Network Computer Pros a call today to schedule a completely free network assessment.
-We’ll analyze your network and perform a series of stress tests to spot vulnerabilities that could be exploited by a hacker.
+If you’re unsure whether your organization is properly protected against a data breach, give Network Computer Pros a call today to schedule a completely free network assessment.
+We’ll analyze your network and perform a series of stress tests to spot vulnerabilities that a hacker could exploit.